lokeswar-28/Doodle-Paint-App/README.md

-# Doodle - Paint application
+# Doodle - A Paint application

 ## Description
 A Paint app built using Tkinter package in python where you can draw either using gesture recognition by integrating OpenCV or with cursor.